Automate your development process

 firebase_core

-plugin for using any other firebase related plugins as it is used for initializing theFirebaseApp()
+plugin for using any other Firebase-related plugins, as it is used for initializing theFirebaseApp()

 .

-Also, create a new folder called assets
+Create a new folder called assets

 ) that you downloaded.

-Now, add the assets
+Now, import the assets

 folder in your pubspec.yaml